alienc0der/frosted/README.md

 ### Acknowledgments

 Thanks to the Zcash Foundation for the FROST library.
-Gratitude to the flutter_rust_bridge team for their excellent tool.
+Gratitude to the `flutter_rust_bridge` team for their excellent tool.

-Note: This README provides a general template.
-You may need to adjust the content, add more specific installation instructions, examples, screenshots, or additional sections as per your project's requirements and specifics.